-Our Catholic School
+Our School and Christian Vision

 A Catholic Ethos flows through St Mary's.
 It is expected that the children admitted to the school will take a full and active part in the religious life of the school.
 The following is a summary of what Religious Education as a curriculum subject looks like here at St. Mary's.